User Image

 And soon, you will no longer be new, too.

-Sylvia Ilahuka
+Sylvia K. Ilahuka

 Sylvia K. Ilahuka is a Tanzanian writer and model based in Uganda.
 Her work has appeared in the literary journal Lolwe, and more can be read on her personal blog Ntuntunu.
 Since penning this piece, the Luganda language has begun building a home on her tongue.